 All clinical hours must be completed during the semester in which students are registered for the course.
-Students may not complete clinical hours when the University is closed.
 All clinical experiences / patients must be logged into the Typhon clinical tracking system.
 All students will receive an orientation to Typhon.
 Students will register and pay a one-time fee (currently \$95 and subject to change) for the use of Typhon.
 An email will be sent to the student with a Typhon login and password after the Typhon orientation session.
 The student is responsible for tracking the required clinical hours per semester.
 All clinical encounters must be logged into Typhon within 7 days of the initial encounter date.